apul1421/JSFsearch-DB/README.md

 # JSFsearch-DB
-JSF search with connected database
+JSF(Java Server Facets) search using richfaces which is connected to a MYSQL database.